ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Content** — Enter text, images, videos, etc. using Online Editor.
+- **Content** — Enter text, images, videos, etc. using online editor.
 For details, see [Editing Rich Text Fields](create_edit_content_items.md#edit-rich-text-fields).

 ## Video block